safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 const signedSafeTransaction = await safeSdk.signTransaction(safeTransaction)
 ```

-Because the signature is off-chain, there is no interaction with the contract and the signature becomes available at `safeTransaction.signatures`.
+Because the signature is off-chain, there is no interaction with the contract and the signature becomes available at `signedSafeTransaction.signatures`.

 ### 3.b.
 On-chain signatures